leonardoalt/cav_2022_artifact/README.md

 If on Linux (no need on OSX), first install z3 and its dynamic library, available from [the z3 github repository](https://github.com/z3prover/z3) and most package managers.
-The z3 version must be <= 4.8.14, since SolcMC does not yet fully support z3 >=4.8.15.
+The z3 version must be >=4.8.8 and <= 4.8.14, since SolcMC does not yet fully support z3 >=4.8.15, and z3's API <4.8.8 does not have a few features that SolCMC needs.

 Get the Linux or OSX `solc` binary from the [official releases](https://github.com/ethereum/solidity/releases).